KokosTech/vm-cloud/doc/README.md

 AWS имат лимитазия за execution time-a на една функция, който е от сорта на минута и половина. Една lambda function вдига контейнер.

 _Записки за Serverless предоставени от Тишо <3_

+## Serverless & Lambda (Google Bard)

+Serverless computing is a cloud computing model in which the cloud provider takes care of all the infrastructure management, including provisioning and managing servers, operating systems, networking, and storage.
+This frees developers from having to worry about the underlying infrastructure, so they can focus on developing their applications.

+AWS Lambda is a serverless computing service that lets you run code without provisioning or managing servers.
+You can create Lambda functions that are triggered by events, such as HTTP requests, file uploads, or database changes.
+Lambda functions can be used to perform a variety of tasks, such as processing data, generating content, and responding to events.

+Here are some of the benefits of using serverless computing and AWS Lambda:

+- **_Scalability:_** Serverless computing is highly scalable, so you can easily add or remove capacity as needed.
+This can help you save money on infrastructure costs.
+- **_Cost-effectiveness:_** Serverless computing can be more cost-effective than traditional on-premises or cloud computing solutions.
+This is because you only pay for the resources that you use.
+- **_Ease of use:_** Serverless computing is easy to use, even for developers who are not familiar with cloud computing.
+This is because you do not need to worry about provisioning or managing servers.

+If you are looking for a scalable, cost-effective, and easy-to-use cloud computing solution, then serverless computing and AWS Lambda are good options to consider.

+Here are some examples of how AWS Lambda can be used:

+- **_Processing data:_** Lambda functions can be used to process large amounts of data in real time.
+For example, you could use Lambda to process sensor data from a manufacturing plant or financial data from a stock exchange.
+- **_Generating content:_** Lambda functions can be used to generate content, such as news articles, blog posts, or social media posts.
+For example, you could use Lambda to generate weather forecasts or sports scores.
+- **_Responding to events:_** Lambda functions can be used to respond to events, such as HTTP requests, file uploads, or database changes.
+For example, you could use Lambda to send an email notification when a new customer signs up for your service or to create a new record in a database when a file is uploaded.

+If you are looking for a way to use serverless computing to build your next application, then AWS Lambda is a good option to consider.